Morning Routine for Language Learners: Build a Daily Habit

 - Reviewing vocabulary in context

 Notice what's missing?
-Random vocabulary lists, abstract grammar rules, and artificial exercises.
-Those might feel productive, but they're usually in the 80% of effort that produces minimal results.
+Random vocabulary lists, abstract grammar rules, etc. Those might feel productive, but they're usually in the 80% of effort that produces minimal results.

 The 15/30/15 method is a 60-minute structure that balances different types of practice.
 You spend 15 minutes on review, 30 minutes on new input, and 15 minutes on active production or analysis.